NATIONAL GEOGRAPHIC PHOTOCAMP PROJECT

 UPDATE: Thanks to all of you, FOX NEWS and National Geographic we have secured the funds to be able to make this dream a reality for our girls!

 C2C Tech Lab

-The C2C Tech Lab is a 15-week intensive, technology-focused program that will use storytelling, digital literacy and mobile application entrepreneurship to build leadership and coding skills.
+The C2C Tech Lab is a 10-week intensive, technology-focused program that will use storytelling, digital literacy and mobile application entrepreneurship to build leadership and coding skills.
 Whether it’s an application to tackle safety issues for women or an educational tool that targets former child slaves, girls use technology to make the world a better place.
 The C2C Tech Lab is led by Nawneet Ranjan, a filmmaker from San Francisco who launched the Dharavi Diary, a project pioneered in one of the world’s largest slums where girls aged 10-18 come together to break the cycle of poverty.
-Utilizing the MIT App Inventor, the girls work together to solve problems for their community.
-The latest application involves a process to streamline the water gathering process; as water only comes once a day, many of the girls are forced to skip school and wait in line for hours.
-The application enables families to register for a time slot and secure a place in advance.
-By creating this practical solution, the girls have solved for multiple factors: preserving the water resource, allowing the girls to go to school, and enabling mothers to engage in other activities that benefit their families and the community.
-This ripple effect creates change.

 The C2C Tech Lab will leverage the learnings of the Dharavi Dairy to create the next generation of innovators and leaders.